-As a god, Pan rules the wilderness.
+Pan is a Greek god that rules the wilderness.
 He naps, plays the pan flute, and lives life to its fullest.

 More famously, Pan is besties with Dionysus and the stalker of a number of nymphs who ghosted him.
 Though, there may be more than meets the eye with this folksy god.

-Yeah, he isn’t really all that graceful (give him a break – he has a goat’s feet), nor is he easy on the eyes like some other Greek gods.
-Okay…he may give poor Hephaestus a run for his money.
+He isn’t really all that graceful having goat’s feet, nor is he easy on the eyes like some other Greek gods.
 However, what Pan lacks in physical appeal, he makes up for in spirit!

 Who is the God Pan?